Resources on the LGBT population include national survey reports, agency and federal initiatives, and related behavioral health resources.

 - HHS LGBT Issues Coordinating Committee 2013 Report - The document summarizes specific actions that the Department of Health and Human Services (HHS) has taken through June 2013, at the direction of President Obama and former Secretary Kathleen Sebelius, to promote equal treatment of LGBT Americans, provide enhanced resources for LGBT health issues, and develop better information regarding LGBT health needs.

 - Stop Bullying – This federal website contains a specific section for LGBT youth.

 - American Psychological Association Lesbian, Gay, Bisexual and Transgender Concerns Office

-- Association of Gay and Lesbian Psychiatrists
+- Association of LGBTQ Psychiatrists

 - Family Acceptance Project